Florents-Tselai/spat/README.md

 Remove the specified members from the set stored at key.
 Specified members that are not a member of this set are ignored.
 If key does not exist, it is treated as an empty set and this command returns 0.
-Returns he number of members that were removed from the set, not including non existing members.
+Returns the number of members that were removed from the set, not including non existing members.
 An error is returned when the value stored at key is not a set.

 `SCARD(key) → int`